auberginehill/get-windows-10-lock-screen-wallpapers/README.md

         <td style="padding:6px"><strong>Description:</strong></td>
         <td colspan="2" style="padding:6px">
             <p>
-                Get-Windows10LockScreenWallpapers uses by default one of the three methods listed below to determine the source path, where the Windows Spotlight lock screen wallpapers are stored locally:</p>
+                Get-Windows10LockScreenWallpapers uses by default one of the three methods below to determine the source path, where the Windows Spotlight lock screen wallpapers are stored locally:</p>
                 <ol>
                     <li>Reading a registry key under HKEY_CURRENT_USER: "<code>\SOFTWARE\Microsoft\Windows\CurrentVersion\Lock&nbsp;Screen\Creative\LandscapeAssetPath</code>"</li>
                     <li>Estimating the * value (and the source path) in "<code>$($env:LOCALAPPDATA)\Packages\Microsoft.Windows.ContentDelivery*\LocalState\Assets</code>" path, which on most Windows 10 machines would most likely point to the "<code>\Microsoft.Windows.ContentDeliveryManager_cw5n1h2txyewy\LocalState\Assets</code>" directory</li>
                     <li>Figuring out the current lock screen hive (which usually is in the <code>$env:windir\Web\Screen</code> directory)</li>
                 </ol>
             <p>
                 The methods are tested in an ascending order and selected as the primary (only) method, if deemed to be valid.
-By adding the <code>-Include</code> parameter to the command launching Get-Windows10LockScreenWallpapers the third method of wallpaper searching will be enabled, so that Get-Windows10LockScreenWallpapers will also look to the current lock screen hive, even if the first method (registry) or the second (estimation) method was selected as the primary method for searching the available local lock screen wallpapers.</p>
+By adding the <code>-Include</code> parameter to the command launching Get-Windows10LockScreenWallpapers the third method of wallpaper searching will be enabled, so that Get-Windows10LockScreenWallpapers will also look to the current lock screen hive, even if the first method (registry) or the second method (estimation) was selected as the primary method for searching the available local lock screen wallpapers.</p>
             <p>
                 Get-Windows10LockScreenWallpapers uses the inbuilt <code>Get-FileHash</code> cmdlet to calculate SHA256 hash values of the files for determining, whether a wallpaper already exists in the <code>-Output</code> folder or a portrait picture in the <code>-Subfolder</code> directory.
 By default Get-Windows10LockScreenWallpapers writes the landscape files to "<code>$($env:USERPROFILE)\Pictures\Wallpapers</code>"(, which is the default <code>-Output</code> directory), and the portrait pictures are placed in a subfolder called "<code>Vertical</code>" inside the folder specified with the <code>-Output</code> parameter.
 The primary save location ("<dfn>destination</dfn>") may be set with the <code>-Output</code> parameter, and the name of the subfolder may be changed with the <code>-Subfolder</code> parameter – the former accepts a full path as a value, and the latter just a plain directory name.</p>
             <p>